grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 #### Style

-Use this option to define how to display your time series data.
+Choose whether to display your time series data as lines, bars, or points.
 You can use overrides to combine multiple styles in the same graph.

-- Lines
-- Bars
-- Points
+Choose from the following:

 ![Style modes](/static/img/docs/time-series-panel/style-modes-v9.png)

 #### Line interpolation

-This option controls how the graph interpolates the series line.
+Choose how the graph interpolates the series line:

 - **Linear** - Points are joined by straight lines.
 - **Smooth** - Points are joined by curved lines that smooths transitions between points.